noobwarrior-org/noobwarrior/CONTRIBUTING.md

 Help make some small contributions, later express your desire to help maintain the project to other maintainers and they shall let you in to the secret Discord server.
 This server is not open to the public because Discord servers are usually terrible for fostering a community.

 ## Policy on LLMs
 I would be a hypocrite to ban LLMs from this project entirely, as I've used them before in some aspects for this project.
 That being said, please make sure any LLM contributions provide some value to the project, instead of serving as a way to fill up your GitHub commit history.
 Please actually know what you're doing and have some technical background in this instead of vibe-coding entire contributions.
+Look at the codebase, get yourself experienced with it, and write some code by hand before submitting any LLM-related PRs.
 That's all I ask for.